THE GREAT HOUSES OF NAISSUS

 House Lipski

-Current Dynastic Head: Duke Boris Lipski, the Bison of Lublin, Lord of the Iron Coast, Protector of the Bison Hills, Warlord of the North, and Conqueror of Foes.
+Current Dynastic Head: Duke Boris Lipski ”the Bison”, Lord of the Iron Coast, Protector of the Bison Hills, Warlord of the North, and Conqueror of Foes.

 Waldemar Lipski, founder of House Lipski and lord of the northeast, was among the Twelve who sat beside the Prophet Orion at the signing of the Peace of the River.
 A warrior of towering frame and temper equal to his strength, Waldemar was said to have shattered an elven champion’s helm with a single blow during the final battle of the rebellion.